Our Pediatricians specialize in the treatment of children, both in maintaining health and treating illness and injury.

 PEDIATRICS QUESTIONS & ANSWERS

-Q: What is a pediatrician?A: Pediatricians specialize in the treatment of children, both in maintaining health and treating illness and injury.
+Q: What is a Pediatric Family Medicine provider?A: Pediatric Family Medicine providers specialize in the treatment of children, both in maintaining health and treating illness and injury.
 Pediatricians look after the physical, emotional, and mental well-being of the children which come into their office.
-Pediatricians work with children as they progress through each developmental stage and address any concerns which could come up during that time.
-Pediatricians focus on infants and children through age 21 and encourage them to create healthy lifestyle habits which will stick with them as an adult.
+Providers work with children as they progress through each developmental stage and address any concerns which could come up during that time.
+Providers focus on infants and children through age 21 and encourage them to create healthy lifestyle habits which will stick with them as an adult.

-Q: What does the pediatrician do?A: The pediatrician will see your child several times between birth and age 2 and then each year from ages 2 to 5 for well-child exams.
-Then the pediatrician will continue to see your child for yearly assessments.
-A pediatrician can:
+Q: What does the pediatric provider do?A: The pediatric provider will see your child several times between birth and age 2 and then each year from ages 2 to 5 for well-child exams.
+Then the provider will continue to see your child for yearly assessments.
+A pediatric provider can:

 - Conduct physical exams